schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

            +----------------------+----------------------------+

 The Unknown Local Address, 0.0.0.0, still must be treated specially: it is usable only as a source IP address, and only in nodes that do not know or have an IPv4 address on the network where the packet appears; it is invalid as a network interface address.
-Typically, such an address is used when using a UDP-based protocol like BOOTP or DHCP to ask another node to supply this node with a usable address.
+Typically, such an address is used when using a UDP-based protocol like BOOTP, DHCP, or IGMP [@RFC4541] to ask another node to supply this node with a usable address.
 This behavior is unchanged from previously specified behavior.

 {#fig-0000}
           +----------------------+----------------------------+